SBA self storage loans minimum requirements:

 - Some type of experience to give a lender a level of comfort that you have what it takes for self storage ownership

-- 10% down on ground up construction or acquisition unless loan is for expansion of existing/cash flowing business, in which case 100% is possible
+- 10% down on ground up construction or acquisition unless loan is for expansion of existing/cash flowing self storage business, in which case 100% may be possible

 Self Storage Financing via SBA

 SBA self storage loans are primarily used by borrowers to get into the self storage business with the smallest down payment possible.

 In fact, SBA loans in general are all about leverage and flexibility.
 It is one of the main reasons SBA loans exist and in the case of self storage, SBA loans can be an impressively good value, although like most loans they are not perfect.

 SBA Self Storage Loans: Guidelines, Positives & Negatives:

 - Ten percent down on the “Total Project Costs” (land + construction + contingency + ramp up reserves + closing costs + SBA Loan guarantee fee, etc.) whether you are buying or building and the down payment can be borrowed as long as you can prove you can afford the payments on the borrowed money from another source of income, including income from a spouse.

-- If you are building from the ground up or doing a major building rehab, you can roll into the loan enough working capital to make the payments for the first few years.
-(Not many lenders offer this much working capital/interest carry, but it is a very unusual, but very significant benefit to using SBA self storage financing with some of the better lenders).
+- If you are building from the ground up or doing a major expansion or building rehab, you can roll into the loan enough working capital to make the payments for the first few years.
+(Not many lenders offer this much working capital/interest carry, but it is a very significant benefit to using SBA self storage financing with some of the better lenders).

 - For ground up construction using the SBA 7a program, the facility must start making money within 2 years of Certificate of Occupancy per SBA guidelines.
 The SBA 504 program which is typically used for larger projects does not have this requirement, but a lender will need a level of comfort as to why it may take longer.
 In other words, it can take longer, but lenders will need to understand why.